hotosm/tech/project-ideas/outreachy/outreachy-may-2020.md

 [Ramya Ragupathy](https://www.hotosm.org/people/ramya-ragupathy/)

-### Slackbot Router
+### Build a Slackbot Router

-Project Description: Slack is central to all our commincations within and outside the oeganisations.
+Project Description: Slack is central to all our commincations within and outside the organisations.
 This project involves creating a simple routing app that will be triggered when someone runs a slack command and return the right results based on the command.

 We could have slackbot mapped to slack commands for the following use cases:

 * to know if a HOT application is operational
-* provide user and project statistics on a specifc HOT Project
+* provide user and project statistics on a specific HOT Project
 * provide suspicious changeset summary for HOT Projects on TM

 Through this project you will learn about: